-For example, we will use your personal information to ensure that you are eligible for the Zip Oyster photocard scheme, to issue your Zip Oyster photocard and respond to queries if you contact us.
+TfL and the companies that process personal information on our behalf use your and your parent/guardian's information for customer services and to administer the Zip scheme you have applied for.
+For example, we will use your personal information to ensure that you are eligible for the particular Oyster photo card scheme you have applied for, to issue your Zip card and respond to queries if you or your parent/guardian contacts us.

-We will also contact you near the expiry date of the Zip Oyster photocard to tell you about your future ticketing options.
+We will also contact you near the expiry date of the Zip card to tell you about your future ticketing options.

 We will not use your or your parent or guardian's personal information for marketing purposes and will not pass it to any other organisation for this purpose.